BugSplat-Git/BugSplat-macOS/README.md

 </div>
 <br>

+> [!WARNING]
+> This SDK has been deprecated.
+Please use BugSplat's new unified macOS/iOS SDK [bugsplat-apple](https://github.com/BugSplat-Git/bugsplat-apple).

 ## Introduction

 The BugsplatMac macOS framework enables posting crash reports from Cocoa applications to Bugsplat.
 Visit http://www.bugsplat.com for more information and to sign up for an account.